 Don’t forget to run a rinsing cycle and wash all the removable parts, and you’ll have a perfect cup of coffee with every pod.

 No, you can’t descale Nespresso Vertuo with just water.
 You need a descaler because water can’t remove the mineral buildup in the machine.
 A descaler is a chemical solution that removes lime and minerals.
-You should use just water to rinse the machine after you descale it, and this ensures your machine is chemical-free and you have a flavorful cup of coffee.
+You should use just water to rinse the machine after you descale it, and this ensures your machine is chemical-free and you have a flavourful cup of coffee.

 You should descale your Nespresso Vertuo machine every three months or 300 capsules, whichever comes first.
 This also depends on the machine’s age, how often you use it, and how hard your water is (3).
 Some Nespresso machines, such as Vertuo Plus, have a descaling alert that lets you know it’s time to descale.
-This is usually a small light that changes color to tell you its descaling time — it goes from green to orange.
+This is usually a small light that changes colour to tell you its descaling time — it goes from green to orange.

 Several issues happen if you don’t descale your Nespresso.
 The machine won’t have sufficient pressure, and low pressure means it won’t perform well.
 Moreover, the water used to brew coffee has minerals that build up inside your Nespresso VertuoLine machine.
 If you don’t remove these minerals, you’ll have a lower temperature, bad coffee taste, and insufficient water flow.
 The machine can even completely stop working.

 - admin.
 (2019, July 1).
 How to Prevent Limescale in Coffee Machines.
 Beanmachines Coffee Co. https://beanmachines.co.uk/how-to-prevent-limescale-in-coffee-machines/